 - Click on training validation to review what courses you have taken, this includes courses recorded at the council office.

 The Sam Houston Area Council offers a variety of events in which dens and packs are invited to participate.
 Districts also offer activities in your area.
 Here are a few you will not want to miss:

 Scout Fair (April) is the biggest Scouting extravaganza around!
-Join thousands of Scouts from all areas of Scouting for a day of fun, activities, crafts, games and food at Reliant Arena.
-The event is free of charge ($10 parking) and you do not need to register.
+Join thousands of Scouts from all areas of Scouting for a day of fun, activities, crafts, games and food at NRG Arena.
+The event is free of charge (~$12 for NRG parking) and you do not need to register.
 Bring your entire family, a camera and comfortable walking shoes.
 This is an event you will not want to miss.
 Arrive early, bring snacks and enjoy five hours of non-stop activities.